openxthinking/bullet-docs/docs/customization.md

 ---
 #### Favicon
-A favicon image is what you see in browser tabs, bookmarks and search results.
+A favicon image is what you see in browser tabs, bookmarks, and search results.
 Favicons should be at least `32x32px`. `.png` files are recommended.

 #### SEO
-We provide a SEO Engine for your store out of the box.
-In order to display the right information you need to it set-up.
+We provide an SEO Engine for your store out of the box.
+In order to display the right information, you need to set it up.

 - **HTML compression (WarpDrive)**: This will minify the HTML of your site and reduce the overall page size resulting in faster site loading.